NEONScience/AOP-EMIT/README.md

 **Option 2 - Non-Windows Operating System:** Create lpdaac_vitals environment from scratch:
 1. If not already installed, install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local computer.
 2. In your file explorer, create a folder to be the project directory for this project (we'll refer to this as the project-root folder).
 3. In the project-root folder, create a new folder called "notebooks" (project-root/notebooks/).
-In this GitHub repo, navigate to the notebooks/final/ folder and download the 01_NEON_EMIT_tutorial_notebook.ipynb and 02_NEON_EMIT_tutorial_notebook.ipynb files and save them to the project-root/notebooks/ folder on your computer.
+On the main branch of this AOP-EMIT GitHub repo, navigate to the notebooks/ folder and download the 01_NEON_EMIT_tutorial_notebook.ipynb and 02_NEON_EMIT_tutorial_notebook.ipynb files and save them to the project-root/notebooks/ folder on your computer.
 4. Open your preferred command line interface and change directories to the project-root folder.
 5. In the command line interface, run the following code. `conda-forge` installations can take a long time to complete, so we recommend splitting up the installations into two sets, as shown below.
 The packages can all be installed at once but it may take a prohibitively long time.
 Either way, we recommend allowing the installations to run over night.
 See [https://github.com/nasa/VITALS/tree/main/setup](https://github.com/nasa/VITALS/tree/main/setup) for more information.